Video presentation of this page

 a dopamine release, but this type of altruistic behavior also activates the release of another neurotransmitter named oxytocin

-(see Brain Chemistry), and that will left your sense of well-being.
+(see Brain Chemistry), and that will lift your sense of well-being.

 Isn't that great?
-By helping others you'll get good feedback, trigger the release of two "feel good" neurotransmitters, and unlike dopamine-only rewards, giving/serving
+By helping others you'll get good feedback and trigger the release of two "feel good" neurotransmitters, and unlike dopamine-only rewards, giving/serving

 rewards do not fade quickly from habituation.